Connect with others who understand.

 Your health care team may call upon oncology-registered dietitians to help you prevent unwanted weight loss.
 Setting up a nutrition plan with your dietitian can help you work to maintain a healthy body weight throughout your diagnosis.

-You may want to use calorie additives that could make your meals more calorie-dense.
-Milk powder can add calories without affecting the taste too much.
+You may want to use calorie additives that could make your meals and snacks more calorie-dense.
+Milk powder can add calories without affecting the taste of food too much.
 As one MyLungCancerTeam member stated, “I had a great dietitian at my oncologist’s office who helped me with high-calorie shakes and a list of spices that helped flavor food for me, and I had no weight loss.
 It might help to have a visit with one.”

 Medical Marijuana